course-details-portlet

 At the completion of the subject, students should be able to demonstrate knowledge to:

-- design and analysis of machinery used in marine operations, lifting, installation, transportation, offshore renewable industry, aquaculture and subsea industry.
+- design and dynamic analysis of machinery used in marine operations, lifting, installation, transportation, offshore renewable industry, aquaculture and subsea industry.
+This includes vibration isolation, heave compensation and hydraulic system used in motion control and automation.

 - use state-of-the-art design codes implemented in the industry.